Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 | 2 | 0.940 | 3.534 |
 | 3 | 0.891 | 3.849 |
 | 4 | 0.872 | 3.833 |

 `N=3` performs the best.
 Note we can account for the low Avg Matches (<3.85/6) simply because the task is below the model's capacity.
 It achieved a much higher match accuracy when `seq_len=10`.

-For reference, here are the attentiom visualisations for the various N values, for the input `[305, 142, 822, 572, 293, 263]`.
+For reference, here are the attention visualisations for the various N values, for the input `[305, 142, 822, 572, 293, 263]`.

 * N=1  (Prediction -> `[3, 0, 4, 4, 2, 2]`)
 <img width="180" height="180" alt="image" src="https://github.com/user-attachments/assets/adea9aa1-9804-4d9d-ba0b-e1803ecd8dce" />